Online KRS Configurator

 -

-Update Key: Once you have the Current Key Sequence configured as desired, select the green Update Key with New Sequence button.
+Update Key: Once you have the Current Sequence configured as desired, select the green Update Key with Current Sequence button.
 The currently selected key will turn from yellow to green to indicate is has been configured.

 -